BlobTheKat/nanobuf/README.md

-	enum(enumType: Enum, value: string) // Write value's corresponding integer value according to enumType using v32 encode(type: StructType, value: any) // Encode an arbitrary type skip(bytes: number) // Skip a number of bytes, leaving them unwritten (0)
+	enum(enumType: Enum, value: string) // Write value's corresponding integer value according to enumType using v32 encode(type: StructType, value: any) // Encode an arbitrary type skip(bytes: number) // Skip a number of bytes, leaving them unwritten (0) append(arr: ArrayBufferView | ArrayBuffer | DataWriter) // Append a buffer to the end.
+Similar to u8arr(bytes, len)

 	toUint8Array(): Uint8Array // View into the currently written data.
 May become detached as writer grows, consider using a copying method toReader(): BufReader // Reader for the currently written data.
 May become detached as writer grows, consider using a copying method